niklasrst/windows-mediacreation-cli/README.md

 ```
 It also supports `Dell`, `Lenovo` and `HP` as manufacturers.

+<span style="color:cornflowerblue;font-weight:bold">🛈  HINT</span><br/>
+    Because of a Bug/Known issue I´ve split the solution in 3 branches.
+    [main](https://github.com/niklasrst/windows-mediacreation-cli/tree/main) has a new switch `-DriverInjectionType` to control if you want to use the autounattend.xml file with the `drivers`-folder to apply driver files to the system, or use dism to inject the drivers in the `install.wim` file.
+Starting at Windows 11 24H2 it seems to be broken to use a `drivers`-folder to apply driver files to the system because of a switch in the setup process.
+So you can use this switch or switch to one of the branches [autounattend-driver-injection](https://github.com/niklasrst/windows-mediacreation-cli/tree/autounattend-driver-injection) or [dism-driver-injection](https://github.com/niklasrst/windows-mediacreation-cli/tree/dism-driver-injection) to use dedicated methods of driver injection. <br><br>
+    Hopefully Microsoft makes the way using autounattend.xml working again in the next Windows release but until then we can use the classic dism way.

 ### Parameter defenitions
 Check out the following section to learn what the parameters are used for.
 ``` powershell